acopie/scamp-datagen/readme.txt

 After executing the program, the BOMs are saved in "datagen/multiboms" folder, in a subfolder whose name is taken from the "root_directory" parameter in the configuration file.

-The data generator can be run in two modes:
+The data generator can be run in the following modes:

 1. From the project IDE (PyCharm, Visual Studio Code, Eclipse, etc.)

-In this case, to generate batch data corresponding to an n-ary tree, one can execute the "main.py" file from the "multi" package, while for executing a n-ary tree in a single
+In this case, to generate:
+ - batch data corresponding to an n-ary tree, one can execute the "main.py" file from the "multi" package;
-BOM mode, one main execute "main_all.py" file from the "mono" package.
+ - n-ary tree in a single BOM mode, one can execute "main_all.py" file from the "mono" package.

 2. From the command line (terminal)